 I approached this unique opportunity specifically as an African American lecturing in Korea.
 My focus, therefore, was to reflect on the dynamics and the challenges between African American and Korean American communities.
-My hope: by identifying and describing the social conflicts and negotiations between African Americans and Korean Americans, strategies for psycho-social intervention might possibly emerge to support Korean pastoral counselors addressing the con-
+My hope: by identifying and describing the social conflicts and negotiations between African Americans and Korean Americans, strategies for psycho-social intervention might possibly emerge to support Korean pastoral counselors addressing the contemporary challenges facing Korea, especially given the Korean context had been described as a society divided by hate.
+Furthermore, with reunification conversations on the horizon, I hoped describing the tensions between African Americans and Korean Americans might be suggestive of a pathway forward for overcoming hate.